 Rubbing alcohol is another inexpensive and easy deodorant that kills odor-causing bacteria.
 Simply fill a spray bottle with alcohol and spritz your underarms with it.
 You can even add a few drops of your favorite essential oil to give it a scent — witch hazel absorbs oil and is mildly astringent, and tea tree oil can help relieve body odor.

 Making your own deodorant is a simple process that allows you to customize your deodorant to your needs and preferences.
-The Web abounds with DIY deodorant recipes, but here are two from popular bloggers.
+The internet is full of DIY deodorant recipes, but here are two from popular bloggers.

 1/4 cup baking soda